Starstrider42/Custom-Asteroids/CUSTOMIZATION.md

 Each `ASTEROIDGROUP` block has six subfields corresponding to orbital parameters.
 Each orbital parameter has a block describing the distribution of that parameter:
 * `dist`: the distribution from which the parameter will be drawn.
-Allowed values are Uniform, LogUniform, Gaussian (Normal also accepted), or Rayleigh.
+Allowed values are Uniform, LogUniform, Gaussian (Normal also accepted), Rayleigh, or Exponential.
 * `min`: the minimum value of the parameter.
 Currently used by Uniform and LogUniform.
 * `max`: the maximum value of the parameter.
 Currently used by Uniform and LogUniform.
 * `avg`: the average value of the parameter.
-Currently used by Gaussian and Rayleigh.
+Currently used by Gaussian, Rayleigh, and Exponential.
 * `stddev`: the standard deviation of the parameter.
 Currently used by Gaussian.

 Allowed values of `min`, `max`, `avg`, and `stddev` are: